DGX Spark · part 5

 Without these flags, vLLM uses BF16 for KV cache.
 Outputs are stable at any length.

-Why This Optimization Didn't Apply Here
+Why Didn't This Optimization Apply to GB10?

 FP8 KV cache trades memory for precision.
 The tradeoff is worth it when: